 Guardian2

-By carrying forward your HEAR 2023 eligibility, you are agreeing to share your HEAR 2023 application information with the HEAR participating colleges that you may apply to, for entry 2024.
+By carrying forward your HEAR 2025 eligibility, you are agreeing to share your HEAR 2025 application information with the HEAR participating colleges that you may apply to, for entry 2026.
+You must be under the age of 23 as of 1 January 2026 to carry forward HEAR eligibility from 2025 to 2026.

 Supporting Document Checklist